Speculative/pennhci-test/project.md

   - Use BEM for all new and refactored styles: `block`, `block__element`, `block__element--modifier`.
   - High-level structural elements (sections, headers, unique containers) should have a single block class.
   - Utility classes (e.g., `content-width`, color/text utilities) are fine on minor inline elements.
-  - Nest SCSS rules under their block using `&__element` and `&--modifier` for readability and scoping.
+  - Always nest SCSS rules under their block using `&__element` and `&--modifier`.
+  - Mirror the HTML hierarchy in nesting: block → elements → modifiers; avoid flat, top-level selectors for elements.
+  - Prefer rem-based sizing and spacing for consistency and scalability.

 - **Conventional Commits**:
   - Use one-line Conventional Commits: `<type>[: scope]: <subject>` (lowercase, imperative).